APIs & Integration Strategy

 Microservices Implementation Strategy

-• Fast and simple development based on the Swagger specification
+• Development based on the Swagger specification for simplicity.

 • Spark Framework